claree007/Housing-Prices/README.md

 # Housing-Prices
-Compare different algorithms on housing prices regression problem on the basis of accuracy and time taken to train
+Compare different algorithms on housing prices regression problem on the basis of cross validation score and time taken to train

 1. Normal Equation
 2. Batch Gradient Descent